Trump 2024 announcement could open door further to challengers

 “It was always important for Trump to announce first, because his spotlight was fading,” the donor said.
 “He needs the campaign in order to stay relevant.
 I think most other candidates can take their time, but at least they know where he stands.”

-But it is DeSantis, who won reelection last week in a landslide, that poses perhaps the biggest threat to Trump’s bid to return to power.
-Although Trump remains the most popular Republican in the country for now, recent polling shows DeSantis gaining ground in a hypothetical primary matchup against the former president, and even leading him among Florida Republicans.
+But it is DeSantis, who won reelection last week in a landslide, who poses perhaps the biggest threat to Trump’s bid to return to power.
+Although Trump remains the most popular Republican in the country for now, recent polling shows DeSantis gaining ground in a hypothetical primary match-up against the former president, and even leading him among Florida Republicans.

 Polling released on Monday by the conservative Club for Growth showed DeSantis leading Trump by double-digit margins among voters in Iowa and New Hampshire, the first states to vote in presidential nominating contests.
 The group’s polling in Florida, meanwhile, found Trump trailing DeSantis by 26 percentage points.